Implementation

 Case #6: Mrs. Moody

 When Dr. Brown first met Mrs. Moody, she was 70 years old.
 She came to his office accompanied by her daughter who reported that her mother was experiencing problems with her short-term memory.
 Testing revealed that Mrs. Moody’s short-term memory was moderately impaired, but that her judgment and decision-making abilities were fine.
-During a physician-directed discussion, with her daughter present, she said she would not want to be kept alive if she was no longer able to recognize family members.
+During a review of the pre-visit questionnaire the two of them had worked on together, Mrs. Moody said she definitely would not want to be kept alive if she was no longer able to recognize members of her own family but was willing to be treated for pneumonia and other treatable conditions until that time.

-Three years later, Mrs. Moody’s thinking ability had continued to deteriorate, and she required nursing home care.
-After being in the nursing home for a year, she was no longer able to recognize her daughter, who had been visiting her daily since her admission.
+Three years later, because her thinking ability had continued to deteriorate, Mrs. Moody was admitted to the memory care unit of a nursing home.
+After being there for a year, she was no longer able to recognize her daughter, who had been visiting her daily since her admission.
 At that point her daughter reminded Dr. Brown of her mother’s directive.
 Dr. Brown advised the nursing home staff and medical team that life prolongation was no longer a goal.
 He told the staff to stop measuring her vital signs, and he discontinued her medicines.

 Case #7: Use of predictive algorithms.

-Estimated gains in life expectancy from a variety of preventive strategies for a sedentary 55 year-old white married man, a 1 pack per day smoker and 4 cans per day beer drinker with a BMI of 30, BP of 160/90, LDL cholesterol of 160, HDL cholesterol of 38, triglycerides of 200, A1c of 8.5%.
-(Based upon the predictive algorithm developed by Taksler and colleagues.)
+Estimated gains in life expectancy from a variety of preventive strategies, based upon the predictive algorithm developed by Taksler and colleagues, for a sedentary 55 year-old white married man, a 1 pack per day smoker who consumes 4 cans of beer per day.
+BMI: 30, BP: 160/90, LDL cholesterol: 160, HDL cholesterol: 38, triglycerides: 200, A1c: 8.5%.

 Implementation Guide